 Ropes are an essential part of the sport for every other type of climbing.
 With proper use of your harness, carabiners, belay device, quickdraws, and cams, climbing ropes will save your life if you slip or fall off the rock face.

 It isn’t enough to own climbing ropes, though.
 You must also know how they function and work with the associated apparatus.
 Most indoor bouldering gyms or climbing centres have dedicated belay systems for rope climbing and offer tutorials so you can get to grips with them.

 Once you become more experienced and want to buy your own rope, there are several factors you need to consider.
 For example:

 - rope type

 It would be best if you decided upon the above relative to the route you intend to climb.
 You should also remember that too much rope can be an issue, as it can lead to drag on the wall.

 You’d be surprised how heavy a rope can feel when you’re exhausted.

 If you’ve bought a suitable climbing rope, you’ll need an appropriate safety harness to attach it to.
 There are two primary considerations here:

-If you want a catch-all harness to serve you in multiple climbing disciplines – whether you’re into trad, sport, winter, or indoor climbing – versatility and comfort should be your primary focuses.
-When purchasing your own climbing gear, this is also the approach we’d recommend—you want to own equipment you use regularly.
+When purchasing your rock climbing gear, this is also the approach we recommend—you want to own equipment you use regularly.
 You can always hire anything more specific if you need it.

 Ideally, your harness should comfortably work with your clothing to ensure a full range of movement.
-Padding, extra-wide webbing, ventilation, and moisture transport are just some of the key features to look for.
+Padding, extra-wide webbing, ventilation, and moisture transport are some key features to look for.